Removing the virtual machine from the ADAM database

 For example:

--VmName=VM name -AdminUser=the local admin user -AdminPassword=the local admin password -ServerUrl=the View Composer server URL
+SviConfig -operation=RemoveSviClone -VmName=VM name -AdminUser=the local admin user -AdminPassword=the local admin password -ServerUrl=the View Composer server URLWhere:

 In View 4.0.x and earlier, you must manually delete linked-clone data from the View Composer database.